Nonparametric Matrix Response Regression with Application to Brain Imaging Data Analysis: Real data application

 We apply the proposed method to analyze the dynamic change of covariance structures over the time in both alcoholic individual and control.
+In other words, the matrix responses of interest are the dynamic covariance matrices representing the dynamic functional connectivity.
 The optimal bandwidth and regularization parameter are selected by BIC.
 Figure \ref{fig:eeg_matrix} shows estimated images of 10th frame by our method for alcoholic individual and control respectively.
 We observe a significant structural difference in their covariance matrices.
 Specifically, the alcoholic individual has a more complex covariance structure than that from the control.
 Moreover, the average selected rank of alcoholic individual is 22.44 (SE = 0.93) compared to 6.82 (SE = 0.87) of control.
 This can be explained by drastic fluctuation across time in EEG signals of alcoholic individuals compared to stable variation in control.
 We further evaluate our method by leave-one-out cross-validation error and compare it with Nadaraya-Watson regression, Lasso and L2RM.
 As shown in Table \ref{tb:eeg_block_cv}, our method achieves the smallest leave-one-out cross-validation error among three methods.
 For Lasso estimator, the selected tuning parameter is always zero.
 In other words, the Lasso estimator is the same as the Nadaraya-Watson estimator for this data application, which implies that the low rankness assumption is a more reasonable assumption than sparsity.
 We also notice that linear L2RM has a much higher estimation error than the nonparametric methods.
 This indicates a strong nonlinear pattern in EEG signals for both alcoholic and control subjects.